nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] use Rc for DataType to avoid cloning
 - [x] make symbols aware of where in the source code they were declared (line and column)
 - [x] implement mutable and immutable references
 - [x] Use Cow for data types to avoid cloning